 Interpretable models, explanation and fairness tools can all help mitigate risks in real-world applications.

-Designing ML applications in this way, can enable significant impact to society, while maintaining trust and improving public sentiment toward future applications—all covered in this blog series.
+Designing ML applications in this way, can enable significant impact to society, while maintaining trust and improving public sentiment toward future applications—read more on mobile commerce trends.

 The demand for XAI is greatest in high-risk industries, where an AI model’s outputs have the potential to significantly impact the individuals involved.
 The healthcare, insurance and autonomous vehicle industries are clear and obvious stand-outs.
 In these industries, the process through which outcomes are derived mustn’t only be interpretable and transparent enough to ensure that said process is bias and error free; it must also be able to justify its outcomes from both a legal and ethical standpoint.
 For example, a hypothetical system that can adjust health insurance premiums based on a customer’s known data must be accountable to customers that were impacted by its decisions as well as assessors and legislators.

 While the industry in which Plexure operates, mobile marketing and customer loyalty, is largely free from such high risk situations, explainability still plays an important role.
 AI-derived recommendations on offers and products that are relevant and individualised to each user are fundamental to our product offering.

 When it comes to recommendations, users generally prefer transparency.
 Not only that, but users should be in command of their own data and any transactions (where consent is given) utilizing their data should be conversational.
 That is, information should flow both ways and be easy to understand.

 Tintarev et. al. lay out some of the design guidelines for well-designed recommender systems, listing out the following criteria: